Step-by-step Getting Started Guide

 Note: You do not need to worry about Categories, Operations, and Resources that you see in "Settings".
 Those can be entered more conveniently at the later steps of this guide.

-If you are selling on Shopify or using QuickBooks for accounting, you can connect Katana from the "Integrations" page in "Settings".
-Getting started via integrations is faster and easier than setting up all data manually, read more about connecting Shopify and QuickBooks.
+If you are selling on Shopify or WooCommerce, or using QuickBooks or Xero for accounting, you can connect Katana from the "Integrations" page in "Settings".
+Getting started via integrations is faster and easier than setting up all data manually, read more about connecting Shopify, WooCommerce, QuickBooks, and Xero.

-Start entering your data from products.
+Start entering your data by creating products.
 This is what you should know about products in Katana:

 - Products are items that you make and sell to your customers.